sybrew/the-seo-framework/readme.txt

 = 3.x.x =

 * **TODO:**
-	* Change "@since 3.x.x" to a real number.
 	* Stripped HTML tags in Aria labels.
 	* Fix verbatim "if the title consists of two parts..." -> "...of multiple parts..."
 	* Fix "tag" verbatim: make it "meta tag".